Netflix-Skunkworks/iep-apps/iep-lwc-fwding-admin/README.md

 - Expression validation API that will be hooked on to Configbin Create/Update API.
-- Mark the expressions that isn't forwarding any data and the ones with no scaling policy attached.
+- Mark the expressions that are not forwarding any data and the ones with no scaling policy attached.
 - Have support for removing the flagged expressions.